 For instance, a sales manager with an annual base salary of $120,000 and a potential $30,000 bonus for achieving team targets would have an OTE of $150,000.

-To better understand how OTE works across different roles, let's look at some examples from typical SaaS sales organizations.
+To better understand how OTE works across different roles (not just sales), let's look at some examples from typical SaaS organizations.

 For account executives in SaaS sales, a typical OTE structure could look like: